Best Mortgage Rates: How To Get The Lowest Rate

 Current Market Rates

 A “good” interest rate can mean a rate that is low relative to the current market.
-You can get a sense for this by looking at today's rates and seeing what typical rates look like right now.
+You can get a sense for this by looking at today's mortgage rates and seeing what typical rates look like right now.

 If you're curious, you can also take a look at historical mortgage rates to see how much interest rates have changed over the years.
 What was good in the 1970s, for example, is going to be very different from what is considered good now.